tct-gaming/yaw/new-player/star-chart.md

 Also, I promise you that the game becomes so much more fun when you've maxed things out for your unique god-like builds.
 If my Saryn build has anything to say about it that is.

 ### Warframes
-If the SC hasnt' been completed there are warframes
+If the SC hasn't been completed there are warframes

 Building some of the cooler warframes.
 Nidus for instance you get after finishing a quest and on Eris.
 One of everyone's favorites is Saryn and you can only get her from one of the nodes on Sedna and it's an assassination.